php-collective/djot-php/docs/guide/converters.md

 These behaviors are correct and intentional - smart quotes enhance typography while preserving meaning.

 **Use Cases:**
-- Importing content from WordPress or other CMS
 - Converting WYSIWYG editor output
-- Web scraping and content extraction
 - Migrating HTML documentation to Djot